simondparsons/basic-vision/models/README.md

 but is modified to use 3x3 filters so that it works for the 28x28 and 32x32 images in MNIST Fashion MNIST and CIFAR-10.
 The structure is: a 96 filter convolution layer, a 256 filter convolution layer, 3 x 384 filter convolution layers, two FC layers and an output layer.
 The FC layers follow the "dense" pattern of a 120 unit FC layer, an 84 unit FC layer and then the 10 unit output layer that I borrowed from LeNet.

-This has 8 layers in total, so is a good comparison point for the VGG8 family, thoughmaybe not so good as the following variation.
+This has 8 layers in total, so is a good comparison point for the VGG8 family, though maybe not so good as the following variation.

 ### AlexNet Plus

-Replaces the output layers of the above AlexNet reconstruction (which came from LeNet) with those from VGG8_F/M. This creates an archiecture that has the same combinations of layers, but in terms of number of filters sits in between them.
+Replaces the output layers of the above AlexNet reconstruction (which came from LeNet) with those from VGG8_F/M. This creates an architecture that has the same combinations of layers, but in terms of number of filters sits in between them.

 ## VGG9